< Back to Blog

 Final Thoughts

 Account takeovers are not theoretical.
 They happen every day and often succeed due to small gaps in configuration, visibility, or response.
+The difference between a contained incident and a full breach comes down to speed of detection and response.